What should you look out for when setting up a ferret cage?

 Where To Put Hammocks?

 Hammocks are pretty easy to place because you can’t go wrong with that.
 You can put them in every corner, on every platform, and as many as you want.
 But, I would recommend avoiding the bottom of the cage.
-It is a good idea to reserve that part for litter boxes and only litter boxes.
+It is a good idea to reserve that part for litter boxes.
 Ferrets are very clean animals and if you put a hammock on the bottom of the cage, your ferret probably won’t use it.

 If you put a hammock near the water and food bowls, you can be sure that your ferret will eat from the bed, which is a rather hilarious scene to see.
 How to organize hammocks and what are the best designs and materials you can read in my post about ferret hammocks.